© Crown copyright 2020

 - the Employer Bulletin

 - important new information

 If you use PAYE Online

 Remember to keep your email address up to date.
-If you change your email address, don’t forget to update PAYE Online to ensure you continue to receive email alerts when we’ve issued Tax Codes and Generic Notifications.
+If you change your email address, don’t forget to update PAYE Online to make sure you continue to receive email alerts when we’ve issued tax codes and generic notifications.